qgrid/qgrid.github.io/source/api/view-model.md

 group: API
 order: 232
 ---
-A class that represent raw data to render.
+A class that represent a raw data to render.

 {% docTable "source/api/view-model.json" %}